Uanela/arkos/CANARY_NOTES.md

 - add custom validation options under arkos configuration.
 - add docker-compose file into `create-arkos`
 - allow exporting json of auth role and permissions, allows auto-updating and adding missing fields when exported to existing json file.
+- add question about unknow modules when generating compoents -> like to generate in another place

 ### Change